 The residence is rumored to have once been the home to Rudolph Valentino.
-Modeled after the Petit Trianon, a small chateau on the grounds of the Palace of Versailles in France, this 1923 Beaux Arts estate located in the Hollywood Dell, offered the most eye-catching and ornate ceiling, along with other historic details.
+Modeled after the Petit Trianon, a small chateau on the grounds of the Palace of Versailles in France, this 1923 Beaux Arts estate in the Hollywood Dell offered the most eye-catching and ornate ceiling, along with other historical details.
 Hitting the market in June with a list price of $3.150 million, the home closed escrow 75 days, selling for $2.998 million.

 8. The Bailey House by Pierre Koenig

 The Bailey House, aka Case Study House No. 21, is one of the few remaining homes of Arts & Architecture magazine’s Case Study House program.
 Designed by Pierre Koenig, the home is located in Laurel Canyon.
-A success visually as well as functionally, the home is listed on the National Register of Historic Places and crowned a Los Angeles Historic Cultural Monument #669.
+A visually and functionally successful, the home is listed on the National Register of Historic Places and crowned a Los Angeles Historic-Cultural Monument #669.
 Returning to the market in October with an asking price of $3.6 million, the home is currently in escrow.